Office of the President

 Bynum earned a master’s degree in Applied Linguistics/Teaching English to Speakers of Other Languages (TESOL) from UCLA, and a bachelor’s degree in History from California State University, Long Beach.

-The term of the agreement between Bynum and the Board of Trustees is for a six month period, subject to renewal in August of 2020, before the end of her contract on Sept.
-14, 2020.
+The current term of the agreement between Bynum and the Board of Trustees is March 14, 2020 to March 13, 2021.